reactjs/react.dev/src/content/reference/react/cache.md

 ## Troubleshooting {/*troubleshooting*/}

-### My memoizing function still runs even though I've called it with the same arguments {/*memoizing-function-stil-runs*/}
+### My memoized function still runs even though I've called it with the same arguments {/*memoized-function-stil-runs*/}

-When calling a memoizing function, React will look up the input arguments to see if a result is already cached.
+When calling a memoized function, React will look up the input arguments to see if a result is already cached.
 React will use shallow equality of the arguments to determine if there is a cache hit.

 This means that if your arguments are not [primatives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) (ex. objects, functions, arrays), ensure you're passing the same object reference.